l2ior/blog/content/publication/chapter18-afc.md

 # 4 = Report
 # 5 = Book
 # 6 = Book section
-publication_types = ["2"]
+publication_types = ["6"]

 # Publication name and optional abbreviated version.
-publication = "*Image and Vision Computing*" publication_short = "*IVC*"
+publication = "*Multimodal Behavior Analysis in the Wild (1st Edition)*" publication_short = ""
+add_note = "(In press)"

 # Abstract and optional shortened version.
-abstract = "We propose a hybrid network architecture to jointly model AU relationships, spatial representation and temporal consistency.
-Our network naturally addresses the three issues together, and yields superior performance compared to existing methods that consider these issues independently.
-Extensive experiments were conducted on two large spontaneous datasets, GFT and BP4D, with more than 400,000 frames coded with 12 AUs.
-To address class imbalance within and between batches during training the network, we introduce multi-labeling sampling strategies that further increase accuracy when AUs are relatively sparse.
-On both datasets, we report improvements over a standard multi-label CNN and feature-based state-of-the-art.
-Finally, we provide visualization of the learned AU models, which, to our best knowledge, reveal how machines see AUs for the first time." abstract_short = ""
+abstract = "Affective facial computing (AFC) refers to the use of computer techniques to analyze and synthesize facial behavior that may be related to emotion and other cognitive-affective states.
+This chapter evaluates the state-of-the-art in the generalizability of AFC systems across domains and also reviews approaches that are designed to improve such generalizability.
+We address two questions that we regard as critical to the field: (1) To what extent do AFC systems generalize to new data sources, or domains?
+(2) What approaches show the most promise in improving generalizability?" abstract_short = ""

 # Featured image thumbnail (optional)
-image_preview = "teaser/teaser_momu.jpg"
+image_preview = "teaser/teaser_afc.jpg"

 # Is this a selected publication? (true/false)
-selected = false
+selected = true

 # Projects (optional).
 #   Associate this publication with one or more of your projects.